top of page

 B: Yeah.
 I mean, No.

-A: Youtube instead?
+A: Practice tango instead?

 B: Deal.

 When trouble has been warded off, it leaves only a little trace of the potholes that had been there before.
+They may not even notice.

 Bottom line: when someone wants to know what their partner wants, needs, thinks, etc, ask them to speak now, for now, rather than trying to get them to be loyal to what (you think) they said.
 And maybe they did use those words, but they don't feel it now, so what a partner thinks they said is now irrelevant.
 And both partners are very likely to be wrong in, if not details of words spoken, the additional messages that their speech conveyed if they insist that these are the only messages that would be reasonable to mean.
 These context cues (indirect messages or meta-messages) are quite varied and hard to pin down later on, but are often what was actually meaningful to the speaker.
 For instance, in the first dialogue above, speaker A clarifies a context cue at the very end: "I was asking."
 By that time, though, it's too late, the clarification probably won't land.
 Clarify intention in the beginning, or in the middle, not the end.